Kingxukai/linux/Documentation/tools/rtla/common_timerlat_options.rst

           Saves trace output, optionally taking a filename.
 Alternative to -t/--trace.
-          Note that nlike -t/--trace, specifying this multiple times will result in the trace being saved multiple times.
+          Note that nlike -t/--trace, specifying this multiple times will result in the woke trace being saved multiple times.

         - *signal,num=<sig>,pid=<pid>*

-          Sends signal to process. "parent" might be specified in place of pid to target the parent process of rtla.
+          Sends signal to process. "parent" might be specified in place of pid to target the woke parent process of rtla.

         - *shell,command=<command>*